lestrrat-go/jwx/README.md

 1. To completely implement the protocols, I needed the entire JWT, JWK, JWS, JWE (and JWA, by necessity).
 2. Most of the libraries that existed only deal with a subset of the various JWx specifications that were necessary to implement their specific needs

 For example, a certain library looke like it had most of JWS, JWE, JWK covered, but then it lacked the ability to include private claims in its JWT responses.
-Another other library had support of all the private claims, but completely lacked in its flexibility to generate various different response formats.
+Another library had support of all the private claims, but completely lacked in its flexibility to generate various different response formats.

 Because I was writing the server side (and the client side for testing), I needed the entire toolsetto properly implement my server, and also they needed to be flexible.

 So here's go-jwx.
-As of this writing (Nov 2015), it's still lacking a few of the algorithms that are supposed to be supported by these formats, but in general you should be able to do pretty much everything allowed in the speficiations.
+As of this writing (Nov 2015), it's still lacking a few of the algorithms that are described in JWA (which I believe to be less frequently used), but in general you should be able to do pretty much everything allowed in the speficiations.

 ## Synopsis